ScilifelabDataCentre/pathogens-portal/content/english/news/serology_in_home_sampled_dbs.md

 ---
-title: Reliable profiling of IgG and IgM levels against several versions of SARS-CoV-2 proteins (S, RBD, N) in home-sampled dried blood spots
+title: Reliable profiling of IgG and IgM levels in home-sampled dried blood spots
 date: 2021-10-18
-summary: Roxhed et al. discusses the startegy of how self sampling at home can be effective by profiling IgG and IgM levels against several versions of SARS-CoV-2 proteins (S, RBD, N) in home-sampled dried blood spots (DBS).
+summary: Roxhed et al. demonstrate how self sampling at home can be effective by profiling IgG and IgM levels against several versions of SARS-CoV-2 proteins (S, RBD, N) in home-sampled dried blood spots.
 Metadata records and the analysis scripts used for the article are shared.
 banner: /news/banners/Roxhed_figure1_thumbnail.png
 banner_large: /news/banners/Roxhed_figure1_full.png
 banner_caption: Figure 1 - Translational approach for multiplexed serology in home-sampled dried blood spots from Roxhed et al. (2021).